zoli333/Weight-Normalization/README.md

 ![test_plot.png](https://github.com/zoli333/Weight-Normalization/blob/master/test_plot.png)

-The "no normalization" model was trained with learning rate 0.003 got unstable behaviours during training.
+The "no normalization" model, trained with learning rate 0.003 got unstable behaviours during training.
-Learning rate was reduced to 0.0003 to train "no normalization" model.
+For this the learning rate was reduced to 0.0003 to train "no normalization" model.

 The weight normalization methods without initialization converged the fastest along with batch normalization.
 However the best results achieved with weight normalization combined with mean only batch normalization and with initialization as per the article.